V4d: voxel for 4d novel view synthesis

-We achieve the excellent performance with the voxel-based architecture for the 4D novel view synthesis task, but one obvious limitation is that the voxel format requires larger memory storage compared with the pure MLPs-based method (e.g., V4D (1.1 GB) versus D-NeRF (13 MB)), which means that it is limited to the resolution and not very suitable for the large scale 4D scene representation.
-However, the very recent work in \cite{chen2022tensorf} proposes to factorize the 4D voxel into multiple compact low-rank tensor components that could close the gap between the voxel-based method and pure MLPs-based method in the memory storage aspect.
-Another limitation in this paper is that our method only evaluates the bounded-object centering dataset proposed in D-NeRF \cite{pumarola2021d} at present.
-We will go through to evaluate the face forward dataset \cite{yoon2020novel} in the future.
-At last, the training and inference time could be further cut down by the customized CUDA implement, such as on the trilinear interpolation and total variations loss on the voxel grid.
+We achieve excellent performance with the voxel-based architecture for the 4D novel view synthesis task, but one obvious limitation is that the voxel format requires larger memory storage compared with the pure MLPs-based method (e.g., V4D (377 MB) versus D-NeRF (13 MB)), which means that it is limited to the resolution and not very suitable for the large scale 4D scene representation.
+However, the recent work in \cite{chen2022tensorf} proposes to factorize the 4D voxel into multiple compact low-rank tensor components that could close the gap between the voxel-based method and pure MLPs-based method in the memory storage aspect.
+At last, we believe the proposed framework should be also suitable for the dynamic reconstruction task \cite{cai2022neural} with the feature without the need for the canonical space, which would be considered as future work.